 - 5. Define the types of patients and clinical conditions that osteopathic medical students are required to encounter, the clinical skills to be performed by the students, the appropriate clinical setting for these experiences, and the expected levels of student responsibilities; - 6.
-C. be able to provide Provide clinical education rotations, including demonstration of adequate faculty, for the three-year rolling average of the number of students eligible second-year-to enter core and required rotations for the first time, students repeating students; core and required rotations, and off-cycle students; - 7.
-D. have Have published policies and procedures (protocols) addressing methodologies by which students can satisfactorily complete, including remediation activities, the entire clinical education curriculum-, including standardized/simulated and supervised patient encounters; and - 8.
+Provide clinical education rotations, including demonstration of adequate faculty, for the three-year rolling average of the number of students eligible to enter core and required rotations for the first time, students repeating core and required rotations, and off-cycle students; - 7.
+Have published policies and procedures (protocols) addressing methodologies by which students can satisfactorily complete, including remediation activities, the clinical education curriculum, including standardized/simulated and supervised patient encounters; and - 8.
 Provide executed affiliation agreements that support the clinical educational experience for its students.